-Expected changes in population and lan duse WHAT WE NEED TO RESPOND TO OUR RESPONSE WHAT WE NEED TO RESPOND TO Changes in population and land use • A medium plus rate of population growth is expected (approx. 6,180 more residents by 2031), with 2,330 new homes. • Increase in the age of the OUR RESPONSE Key responses to changes in population and land use Capital Expenditure • Core infrastructure investment to make serviced land available predominantly in Howard Street, Iona/Middle, Havelock Hills and Brookvale. • Upgrading and extension of parks & reserves facilities. population and land use ment to make serviced land howard Street, lona/Middle, ale. of parks & reserves facilities, monitoring of uptake rates and a cases to limit Council risk infrastructure Partners to deliver inantly in Flaxmere. gos level funding provision in cularly parks and reserves.
-Constal Strategy Climate Change trastructure needs tage in safe drinking water across k of circs \$82m is approaching the The water targeted rate has been and this programme.
-Key responses to other significant factors Additional \$5.5m funding allocated to completing the Munici Building project in the 2020/21 year.
-A response to the earthquake prone status of Heretaunga Ho is still being assessed.
-This plan provides for alternative lease arrangements for office space and funding to optimise floor s within the Civic Administration Building. population over time.
-Housing changes - The Heretaunga Plains Urban Development Strategy, current demand and Council sequencing priorities forecasts the need for a number of new development areas and mixed housing types. exposure. • A partnership with Crown Infrastructure Partners to deliver housing solutions predominantly in Flaxmere.
-Operating Expanditure Changes Continuing renewal escalations in the Parks area to bring renewal base to appropriate level, and to look after significant period of new asset creation.
-The key features of the Waste Management and Minimisation Plan have now been rolled out across the community.
-Future Landfill expansion at Omarunui Landfill has been included in thi Long Term Plan.
-Funding provision for ongoing strategy completion commitmen and for Council network infrastructure at potential risk on the coast.
-The longer term consequences of the strategy will be addressed in future infrastructure and Financial Strategies.
-Not A regional consultation process after the Long Term Plan is adopted will look at infrastructure responses and the funding model options.
-In addition to the direct coastal impacts other climate change responses can be found within the Infrastructure Strategy.
-Financial provision of \$1m cumulative from year 7 has been buil into the rating base, providing a \$10m fund by year 10.
-Expected capital expenditure on networ k infrastructure WHAT WE NEED TO RESPOND TO Capital expenditure on network infrastructure Changed water investment paradigm Ageing roads (built 1960's) means a higher road renewal need.
-Strengthening of bridges is required OUR RESPONSE Key responses to network infrastructure needs • A capital investment package in safe drinking water across the water supply network of circa \$82m is approaching the last stages of completion.
-The water targeted rate has been escalated in 3 stages to fund this programme. • A significant period of road renewal escalations is provided for in the first 6 years. as assets age and are increasingly used by heavier trucks.
-Escalated wastewater renewal need identified after a period of investigation - particularly trunk mains and Wastewater Treatment Plant.
-Renewal cycle for stormwater starts.
-The remaining 3 years of the \$9.9m investment package in biologe strengthening A gradual escalation in depreciation funding in the wastewater activity.
-Critical renewals at the wastewater Treatment Plant.
-Financial provision for stormwater sump renewals in years 1-10 with escalated nerved of renewals in the 11-30 year.

-- Renewal cycle for stormwater starts in about 10 years - 1-10 with escalated period of renewals in the 11-30 year period
+Expected changes in population and land use

+WHAT WE NEED TO RESPOND TO

+Changes in population and land use

+- A medium plus rate of population growth is expected (approx. 6,180 more residents by 2031), with 2,330 new homes. - · Increase in the age of the population over time. - Housing changes The Heretaunga Plains Urban Development Strategy, current demand and Council sequencing priorities forecasts the need for a number of new development areas and mixed housing types.

+OUR RESPONSE

+Key responses to changes in population and land use Capital Expenditure

+- · Core infrastructure investment to make serviced land available predominantly in Howard Street, Iona/Middle, Havelock Hills and Brookvale. - Upgrading and extension of parks & reserves facilities. - · Staging of infrastructure, monitoring of uptake rates and upfront payments in some cases to limit Council risk - A partnership with Crown Infrastructure Partners to deliver housing solutions predominantly in Flaxmere.

+Operating Expenditure Changes

+• Some increases in service level funding provision in community facilities, particularly parks and reserves.

+Expected capital expenditure on network infrastructure

+WHAT WE NEED TO RESPOND TO

+OUR RESPONSE

+Capital expenditure on network infrastructure

+- Changed water investment paradigm - · Ageing roads (built 1960's) means a higher road renewal need. - Strengthening of bridges is required as assets age and are increasingly used by heavier trucks. - · Escalated wastewater renewal need identified after a period of investigation - particularly trunk mains and Wastewater Treatment - · Renewal cycle for stormwater starts in about 10 years

+Key responses to network infrastructure needs

+- A capital investment package in safe drinking water across the water supply network of circa \$82m is approaching the last stages of completion.
+The water targeted rate has been escalated in 3 stages to fund this programme. - A significant period of road renewal escalations is provided for in the first 6 years. - The remaining 3 years of the \$9.9m investment package in bridge strengthening - A gradual escalation in depreciation funding in the wastewater activity. - · Critical renewals at the wastewater Treatment Plant. - Financial provision for stormwater sump renewals in years 1-10 with escalated period of renewals in the 11-30 year period

+· The need for new growth infrastructure investment (particularly wastewater) • An LTP Amendment in 2023 outlines the response in detail which involves a multi year investment of \$230m.